 Strong communication skills and service-oriented approach to individuals at all levels and across disciplines

 Demonstrated ability to collaborate effectively with administrators, academic units, faculty, graduate students, and staff

-Doctorate in an academic discipline
+PhD in academic discipline strongly preferred.

 Experience as a faculty member in an academic program